-Third-party settlement organizations only report payments on 1099-K to the IRS if both of the following conditions are met:
+Prior to 2022, third-party settlement organizations only reported payments on 1099-K to the IRS if both of the following conditions were met:

 - The transactions exceed $20,000

 - The aggregate number of transactions exceed 200

 This means that contractors who received payments of under $20,000 from third-party settlement organizations likely did not receive a 1099-K. And, they also likely didn’t receive a 1099-MISC or 1099-NEC.